 We are proud to be a grassroots organization which allows everyone to be included and be a part of the team.
 More importantly, we are accessible to our donors and sponsors, as well as guardians of the children that we sponsor.
 We have proven to be an organization without sacrificing an organic nature.
-We are governed by a volunteer Board of Directors who meet biannually in Southern California to provide oversight to the President/CEO along with a Regional Board.
+A volunteer Board of Directors, who meet biannually in Southern California, provide Tumaini International with constant oversight to providing clarity and supervision to the President/CEO.

 Partnership is Prominent

-A main element of our outreach is Child Sponsorship.
-This method allows the sponsor to be in a direct relationship with their sponsored child.
-Lasting relationships are established through letter writing, photo exchanges and home visits by the donors and sponsors.
-We work in partnership with others.
-Our outreach is a partnership based endeavor that includes sponsors, guardians, and the larger community.
+The central element of our outreach is Child Sponsorship.
+Our child sponsorship method allows the sponsor to be in a direct relationship with their sponsored child.
+Through letter writing, photo exchanges and Vision Trip visits by the donors/sponsors, lasting relationships are established.
+Our outreach is a partnership based endeavor that includes sponsors, guardians, and the broader community.
 We believe that our role is to come alongside the orphans’ guardians and their community for maximum wellness and holistic development.
-We focus on providing help with the "big ticket" items like school fees, tuition, medical bills and food.
+We focus on providing help with the "big ticket" items like school fees, tuition, medical bills, and food.
 By doing so, all recipients maintain dignity while preventing the over-dependency of an outside agency.

 No Orphanages or Group Homes

 Our approach is Extended Family Care.
 We do not run orphanages or a foster care program.
 Instead, we encourage the surviving extended family members to care for their orphaned relatives in their homes and provide assistance in that setting.
 This approach allows the children to live in their familiar environment and limit the challenges of adjusting to new a setting.
 Through this model, most children live with their grandparents, aunts, uncles, older siblings and sometimes even neighbors.
 This approach helps to make the transition from sponsorship to adulthood as seamless as possible.